atomicdata-dev/atomic-server/docs/src/atomicserver/installation.md

 - The server loads the `.env` from the current path by default.
 Create a `.env` file from the default template in your current directory with `atomic-server generate-dotenv`
 - After running the server, check the logs and take note of the `Agent Subject` and `Private key`.
 You should use these in the [`atomic-cli`](https://crates.io/crates/atomic-cli) and [atomic-data-browser](https://github.com/atomicdata-dev/atomic-data-browser) clients for authorization.
 - A directory is made: `~/.config/atomic`, which stores your newly created Agent keys, the HTTPS certificates other configuration.
 Depending on your OS, the actual data is stored in different locations.
 See use the `show-config` command to find out where, if you need the files.
 - Visit `http://localhost:9883/setup` to **register your first (admin) user**.
 You can use an existing Agent, or create a new one.
 Note that if you create a `localhost` agent, it cannot be used on the web (since, well, it's local).
+More info and steps in [getting started with the GUI](gui.md).

 ## Running using a tunneling service (easy mode)